L. Felice Gorordo: World Bank

-Gorordo served as the U.S. representative on the Board of the World Bank Group, overseeing the International Bank for Reconstruction & Development (IBRD), International Development Association (IDA), International Finance Corporation (IFC), Multilateral Investment Guarantee Agency (MIGA), and International Centre for Settlement of Investment Disputes (ICSID).
+Gorordo was the U.S. representative on the Board of the World Bank Group, overseeing the International Bank for Reconstruction & Development (IBRD), International Development Association (IDA), International Finance Corporation (IFC), Multilateral Investment Guarantee Agency (MIGA), and International Centre for Settlement of Investment Disputes (ICSID).
 In this role, his responsibilities included participating in the World Bank Board Audit Committee and Committee on Development Effectiveness, as well as overseeing operations and policy-setting for the organization's global workforce.
 Gorordo was also involved in reviewing and approving projects with annual financial commitments of approximately $130 billion in loans, grants, equity investments, and guarantees.

 Gorordo has worked on initiatives to mobilize private capital and engage venture capital and private equity investors in supporting Sustainable Development Goals.
 He has advocated for human rights, including LGBTQ rights, stating that "LGBTQ rights are human rights, and human rights are LGBTQ rights."
 Gorordo supported Ukraine following Russia's invasion, working to engage the private sector in the country's rebuilding efforts.
 He has also engaged minority-owned businesses to participate in World Bank projects and programs, and has organized events at the World Bank focused on celebrating diversity and addressing issues such as racism and antisemitism.

 In addition, Gorordo has supported initiatives to leverage new technologies and financing models to encourage investments in research and development, including efforts aimed at cancer research.
 As part of his role on the World Bank Board, Gorordo has conducted field visits in Africa, Asia, Eastern Europe and Latin America to assess Bank projects and meet with various stakeholders, including government officials, business leaders, and civil society representatives.

-He stepped down from serving as the acting U.S. Executive Director of the World Bank in January 2025.
+He stepped down as acting U.S. Executive Director of the World Bank in January 2025.

 Entrepreneurship

 Following the White House Fellowship, Gorordo joined Clearpath, (acquired by L1BRE), a venture-backed tech company focused on revolutionizing the paper-based immigration filing process – just as TurboTax transformed tax filing.
 In 2014, he became CEO & President of Clearpath, which leveraged patented-technology to enable individuals to file their own immigration applications.
 He established partnerships with LegalZoom, H&R Block, and Univision, and successfully sold the company in 2016 to L1BRE.
-After the acquisition of Clearpath, Gorordo served as CEO of L1BRE, a tech company with operations in the U.S. and Mexico.
+After the acquisition of Clearpath, Gorordo was CEO of L1BRE, a tech company with operations in the U.S. and Mexico.
 In 2018, Gorordo was named CEO of eMerge Americas, a venture-backed platform which seeks to foster innovation and entrepreneurship across the Americas, and transform Miami into becoming the tech hub of the Americas.
 In 2019, he led the organizing of the sixth annual eMerge Americas conference, which attracted more than 16,000 attendees and 400 participating companies from over 40 countries.
 Gorordo also served as co-host for AOL co-founder and Revolution LLC's CEO & Chairman Steve Case’s “Rise of the Rest” Tour through South Florida in 2019.

 The South Florida Business Journal recognized Gorordo with the Ultimate CEO Award in 2023.

-Gorordo also served as a venture partner at private equity fund I Squared Capital.
+Gorordo also was a venture partner at private equity fund I Squared Capital.